kctekn/obsidian-TagsRoutes/README.md

 [Organize Tags with Hierarchy Using the Obsidian Plugin "Tags Routes"](https://github.com/kctekn/obsidian-TagsRoutes/wiki/Organize-Tags-with-Hierarchy-Using-the-Obsidian-Plugin-%22Tags-Routes%22)

+And you can show up your beautiful vault pictures here: [Share & showcase](https://github.com/kctekn/obsidian-TagsRoutes/discussions/17)

 ## Version 1.1.0 Release Notes

 I'm excited to announce the release of Version 1.1.0, which includes several new features and improvements to enhance your experience: